verrazzano/docs/content/en/docs/setup/install/multicluster.md

 To set up a multicluster Verrazzano environment, you will need two or more Kubernetes clusters.
 One of these clusters will the *admin* cluster; the others will be *managed* clusters.

-The instructions here assume an admin cluster and a single managed cluster.
+The instructions assume an admin cluster and a single managed cluster.
 For each additional managed cluster, simply repeat the managed cluster instructions.

 ## Install Verrazzano